All titles in the film and video collection are under copyright. Unauthorized use or duplication is strictly prohibited.

 The Library does not own Public Performance Rights for the majority of the collection.
 This means no screenings outside the classroom.
 Any general public screening (free or not, on or off campus) must have public performance rights.

-Films may be shown in their entirety or as clips in the classroom as part of an assigned project.
+Films may be shown in their entirety or as clips in the classroom for teaching purposes only.
 It is assumed that all material checked-out will be used in accordance with current standard copyright law.

 First Sale Doctrine - Section 109.
 (Circulation) Under it anyone who owns a lawfully manufactured and acquired copy of a copyrighted work may distribute that copy by resale, rental, or loan.